How to Get a Life

 Naval’s wisdom: “Be present above all else.”

-Paradox: The less you need from relationships, the more you'll get from them.
+The less you need from people, the more you can love them freely.

 Action steps: